 How to Check which Codec to Use?

 It’s important to know which MX Player custom codec pack your device will support.
 For that, open the MX Player Settings and navigate to the Decoder.
 Here, at the bottom of the page and you will find an option Custom Codec.
 In the Custom Codec tab, it will tell you which one is needed (x86, x86_64, neon, neon64/ARMv8).
-If you are still confused about which version to choose, then you should try All-in-one mx aio Custom Codec file.
+If you are still confused about which version to choose, then you should try the All-in-one MX aio Custom Codec file.
 It will automatically load the right Codec from the pack as per your device architecture.